-Deborah C. Trejo is a partner in the firm's Public and Environmental Law Department focusing on representing governmental entities and private clients in environmental, water and administrative matters.
-Ms. Trejo specializes in groundwater issues, open government, regulatory takings, endangered species, elections, water quality, and constitutional issues.
-Ms. Trejo represents clients in administrative proceedings, including contested case hearings, and in trial and appellate proceedings before state and federal courts.
+Deborah C. Trejo is a partner in the firm's Public and Environmental Law Department focusing on representing governmental entities and private clients in administrative matters and in trial and appellate proceedings before state and federal courts.
+Ms. Trejo specializes in groundwater issues, open government, regulatory takings, endangered species, elections, water quality, constitutional issues, enforcement, permitting and litigation.

-Ms. Trejo has consistently been selected for inclusion by Best Lawyers in America in the area of Administrative/Regulatory and Environmental Law.
+Ms. Trejo is a frequent author and speaker and has consistently been selected for inclusion by Best Lawyers in America in the area of Administrative/Regulatory and Environmental Law.

 BAR & COURT ADMISSIONS

 Professional & Civic Involvement

 Ms. Trejo is the author of several publications and a frequent speaker on environmental and water law, including a chapter on groundwater conservation districts and subsidence districts in the State Bar of Texas’ Essentials of Texas Water Resources.

 Ms. Trejo is a founder and board member of VCFS Texas, Inc. (22Q Texas) and spearheaded the effort to get the Texas Legislature to pass the first legislation in the world to increase awareness of Velocardiofacial (22q11.2 deletion) syndrome, the second most common genetic abnormality.
 Ms. Trejo was a member of Leadership Austin’s 2008 Essential Class.
 She serves on the Austin Mayor's Committee for People with Disabilities and was a founding member of the Coalition for Special Education Equity in Austin ISD.
 She is also a volunteer with the Parent Teacher Student Associations of Travis Early College High School and Lively Middle School, Think Bilingual Austin, the Down Syndrome Association of Central Texas and the Texas Parent to Parent Network.